timcom-pro/tonwiki/README.md

 1) Regular original, updated content in different languages
 2) Community engagement (non-techies can participate)
 3) Encourages new users to join the community and the ecosystem
-4) Support for chronicling TON
+4) Support for chronicling TON, safety of all important information
 5) Experiment with organizing a decentralized structure of contributors within the community
+6) Wiki makes the idea of the ecosystem more weighty for users from inside and outside